Try this salt, glue and watercolor paint process art activity for a super science and art project with gorgeous results.

 One of the benefits of process art is that it provides such a great invitation to explore the science of art, and this trio of salt, glue and watercolor paints are a super combination for scientific process art exploration.

-For this process art invitation you will need (this page contains Amazon affiliate links):
+For this process art invitation you will need:

 - salt – just ordinary table salt